chiara-latronico/Gallica-Onstage/README.md

 ```

-2. Gallica URIs where Molière has a role with titles, lables and dates
+2. Gallica URIs where Molière has a role with titles, labels and dates

 ```bash
 PREFIX dcterm: <http://purl.org/dc/terms/>